Attainable Knowledge and Omniscience: Introduction

-Indeed, consider again the epistemic world $w$ in which Hilbert Grant Hotel is full and let $\phi$ be statement ``the hotel has vacancies".
+Consider the epistemic world $w$ in which the hotel is full and let $\phi$ be statement ``the hotel has vacancy".
 Thus, $w\nVdash\phi$.
-Since by examining hotel rooms one cannot conclude anything false, it follows that $w\nVdash\boxdot\phi$.
+Hence, one cannot know that $\phi$ is true from examining (finitely many) hotel rooms: $w\nVdash\boxdot\phi$.
 Hence, $w\Vdash\neg\boxdot\phi$.
-At the same time, informally, the only reason why $w\Vdash\neg\boxdot\phi$ is true is that the hotel is full.
-Since the latter can not be established through finitely many observations, $w\Vdash\neg\boxdot\neg\boxdot\phi$.
+At the same time, informally, the only reason why $w\Vdash\neg\boxdot\phi$ is true is because the hotel is full.
+Since the latter cannot be established through finitely many observations, $w\Vdash\neg\boxdot\neg\boxdot\phi$.
 More formally, to prove $w\Vdash\neg\boxdot\neg\boxdot\phi$ we need to show that no matter which finite set of evidence is examined, there still will be an epistemic world $u$ indistinguishable from $w$ such that $u\Vdash\boxdot\phi$.
 Indeed, suppose that we have chosen to examine rooms $r_1,\dots,r_n$.
 Let $r$ be any room different from rooms $r_1,\dots,r_n$.
-Let $u$ be an epistemic world in which all room except for room $r$ are occupied.
+Let $u$ be an epistemic world in which all rooms except for room $r$ are occupied.
 Thus, epistemic worlds $w$ and $u$ are indistinguishable through the chosen finite set of examinations.
-Yet $u\Vdash\boxdot\phi$ because in epistemic world $u$, it is enough to examine a single room $r$ to learn that the hotel has vacancies.
-This concludes the counterexample for Negative Introspection principle~(\ref{attainable negative introspection}).
+Yet, $u\Vdash\boxdot\phi$ because in epistemic world $u$, it is enough to examine a single room $r$ to learn that the hotel has vacancy.
+This concludes the counterexample for the Negative Introspection axiom~(\ref{attainable negative introspection}).